alejandrasotoa/Harry-Potter-characters-finder/README.md

 ## I want a copy of this project

-1 .Download or clone the project repository.
+1. Download or clone the project repository.
-2. Install dependencies with $ npm install.
+2. Install dependencies with `$ npm install`.
-3. Run the project with $ npm start.
+3. Run the project with `$ npm start`

 ## Author